KimRass/warehouse/Algorithms/README.md

 		# If `x` is not the parent of itself, then `x` is not the representative of his set.
 		else:
 			# Else we recursively call `find()` on its parent.
 			# Path Compression: It speeds up the data structure by compressing the height of the trees.
-We `x` directly under the representative of this set.
+We put `x` and all its ascendants directly under the representative of this set.
 			parent[x] = find(parent[x])
 			return parent[x]
 	```